DayZ-Mirrors/dayzdockerserver/files/custom/README.md

 # Custom Server Changes

+## The following are the various custom integrations possible with dayzdockerserver

-## No Food
+### No food

-For a more survival-oriented experience, one can remove all food items from mpmissions:
+For a more survival-oriented experience, one can prevent food from spawning in the world, forcing players to hunt and fish for food.

 Go into the server container: